raphyduck/media_librarian/README.md

     * Automatically watch future movies releases and add them to watchlist based on criteria (genres,?)

 * Torrent search:
-    * Take into account movies original language to decide on language

 * TvSeries: